oxen-io/loki-binance-bridge/api/README.md

 npm run start
 ```

-### Loki Wallet RPC
+## Loki Wallet RPC

-Make sure a loki wallet RPC is running.
+To ensure the server starts, you need to make sure a loki wallet RPC instance is running.

 You can do this simply by running the following:
 ```
 loki-wallet-rpc --rpc-login <username>:<password> --rpc-bind-port <port> --daemon-address <address> --wallet-dir <dir> [--testnet]
 ```

+You will also need to ensure that you have a wallet created to be used with the bridge.
+Any deposits and swaps will be made using this wallet.

-Once it has started, make sure you have created a wallet and after you have done that go into `config/production.json` and edit the values under `loki`.
+Go into `config/production.json` and edit the values under `loki`.

 For development, you can use `lokitestnet.com:38157` as the `daemon-address`